-During the year ended 30 June 2015, the Group incurred a net loss of \$5.4 million (2014: \$13.3 million) and had net cash outflows from operating activities of \$8.1 million (2014: \$12.2 million).
-As at 30 June 2015, the Group holds cash and cash equivalents of \$3.4 million (2014: \$10.5 million).
+During the year ended 30 June 2016, the Group incurred a net loss of \$1.8 million (2015: \$5.4 million) and had net cash outflows from operating activities of \$2.4 million (2015: \$8.1 million).
+As at 30 June 2016, the Group holds cash and cash equivalents of \$1.2 million (2015: \$3.4 million).

-The Company has been under Voluntary Administration (Administration) from 22 May 2015 to 23 December 2015.
-During the period from 22 May 2015 until the date of signing this report, the Group had minimal operations and transactions.
-A Deed of Company Arrangement (DOCA) was executed on 8 December 2015 and wholly effectuated on 23 December 2015, thereby returning the management and control of the Company to the board.
-Further information relating to the Administration is set out in note 27 "Events occurring after the balance sheet date".
+The Company was under Voluntary Administration (Administration) from 22 May 2015 to 23 December 2015.
+During the period from 22 May 2015 until the date of signing this report, the Group had minimal operations and transactions, other than the costs incurred in restructuring the business.
+A Deed of Company Arrangement (DOCA) was executed on 8 December 2015 and wholly effectuated on 23 December 2015, thereby returning the management and control of the Company to the Board.

 The going concern assessment has been made on the assumption that the Group will continue to settle its liabilities arising in the ordinary course of its existing business with minimal operations.
-At 31 December 2015, the Group holds cash and cash equivalents of \$1.8 million, with \$0.2 million of these funds being held in escrow.
-These remaining escrow funds were returned to the Group in early January 2016.

-The board will continue to review potential opportunities for the Group and consider additional strategies to be undertaken by the Group.
+The Board will continue to review potential opportunities for the Group and consider additional strategies to be undertaken by the Group.
 In the event that the Group commences any due diligence activities associated with any of the opportunities identified, then the Group is likely to incur additional costs for which it is likely to seek funding.
 At the date of this report no such opportunities have been identified.
 The cash flow forecast prepared by the Company does not include the costs associated with any due diligence activities.